abhishekbhardwaj/react-url-query-parameter-store/readme.md

  * - if `shallow` is not passed, it's `true`.
 Shallow routing by default.
  * - `locale`: no default value
- * - `scroll` is defaulted to `true` by the Router if not passed
+ * - `scroll` is defaulted to `true` by the Router if not passed */ const routerOptions: SetRouterQueryParamsOptions = { shallow: false, locale: 'en', scroll: true };
- * - `useExistingParams` is defaulted to false - Merge with existing query params (not next router standard).
- */
-const routerOptions: SetRouterQueryParamsOptions = { shallow: false, locale: 'en', scroll: true, useExistingParams: true };

 const { useQueryParam, useQueryParams } = createQueryParamStore(searchParamsSchema, routerOptions);